needle-mirror/com.unity.collab-proxy/README.md

 ```
 "com.unity.collab-proxy": "git://git@github.cds.internal.unity3d.com:unity/com.unity.cloud.collaborate.git#<rev>"
 ```
-Once you have fetched the package, run `msbuild` on the `.ServerSource/Source/` directory to ensure the proxy sever is created.

 If you need more information, read the [Documentation](https://docs.unity3d.com/Manual/upm-dependencies.html#Git) for package dependencies from git.

 Code style is as dictated in [Unity Meta](https://github.cds.internal.unity3d.com/unity/unity-meta).